ibericode/mailchimp-top-bar/readme.txt

 }
 `

-= I think I found a bug.
-What now? =

-Please report it on [GitHub issues](https://github.com/ibericode/mailchimp-top-bar/issues) if it's not in the list of known issues.

-= I have another question =
+= Where can I get support for this Mailchimp form? =

-Please open a topic on the [WordPress.org plugin support forums](https://wordpress.org/support/plugin/mailchimp-top-bar).
+If you run into any issues or have questions about configuring your subscribe bar, please open a topic on the [WordPress.org plugin support forums](https://wordpress.org/support/plugin/mailchimp-top-bar).
 == Screenshots ==

-1. The Mailchimp Top Bar in action on the [Mailchimp for WordPress site](https://www.mc4wp.com/).
+1. A sleek Mailchimp top bar in action, capturing email signups without disrupting the user experience.
-2. The settings page of the Mailchimp Top Bar plugin.
+2. The easy-to-use settings page where you can customize your subscribe notification bar colors and behavior.
 == Changelog ==

-### 1.7.5 - May 11, 2026
+= 1.7.5 =

 - Allow WP Core to handle dependency on core Mailchimp for WordPress plugin.
 - Minor defensive coding improvements.

-### 1.7.4 - Feb 23, 2026
+= 1.7.4 =

 - Bump required WordPress version to 7.4 or higher.
 - Modernize code base by using latest PHP features and removing legacy compatibility code.

-### 1.7.3 - Oct 1, 2025
+= 1.7.3 =

 - Minor performance or memory usage related improvements.
 - Compatibility check with latest WordPress version.

-### 1.7.1 - Jul 2, 2025
+= 1.7.1 =

 - Update dependencies and WordPress compatibility.
 - Decrease timestamp check to one second ago.

-### 1.7.0 - Jan 27, 2025
+= 1.7.0 =

 - Bump required PHP version to 7.3 or higher.
 - Bump required WordPress version to 4.9 or higher.